fbpx

 They can be found near bodies of water, including rivers and lakes, but also ponds and other bodies of water like creeks, streams, and drainage ditches.

-If you’d like to collect your own bladder snails from the wild, a net will come in handy.
+If you’d like to collect your bladder snails from the wild, a net will come in handy.

 Wear protective gloves as these snails may be carrying parasites that could cause potential health issues.

-If you don’t feel comfortable collecting your own snails, you can find bladder snails for sale either at an aquatic plant nursery or fish store.
+If you don’t feel comfortable collecting your snails, you can find bladder snails for sale either at an aquatic plant nursery or fish store.

 When shopping for snails, it’s important to make sure that you’re buying healthy specimens.